-The first time a product key is used: After using a product key with the command request-license during a cluster installation, and then running install-license, a reboot is required of all nodes in order for them to pick up and install their new certificates (section 5.4.1 of the Administrator Manual).
+The first time a product key is used: After using a product key with the command request-license during a cluster installation for the first time, and then running install-license, a reboot is required of all nodes in order for them to pick up and install their new certificates (section 5.4.1 of the Administrator Manual).
 The install-license script has at this point already renewed the administrator certificates on the head node that are for use with cmsh and Bright View.
 The parallel execution command pdsh -g computenode reboot suggested towards the end of the install-license script output is what can be used to reboot all other nodes.
 Since such a command is best done by an administrator manually, pdsh -g computenode reboot is not scripted.

-The subsequent times that the same product key is used: If a license has become invalid, a new license may be requested.
-On running the command request-license for the cluster, the administrator is prompted on whether to re-use the existing keys and settings from the existing license.
+The subsequent times that the same product key, or another product key, is used: If a license has become invalid, a new license may be requested.
+On running the command request-license for the cluster, with the same product key, or another product key, the administrator is prompted on whether to re-use the existing keys and settings from the existing license: